quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 A QIIME2 artifact contains both data and metadata.

 Since QIIME2 works with artifacts instead of data files (e.g. FASTA files), you must create a QIIME2 artifact by importing your data.
-**In the coming days we will see how to import and export different objects from QIIME2 and we are going always to use artifacts.**
+**In the next days we will see how to import and export different objects from QIIME2, and we are going always to use artifacts.**

 Artifacts enable QIIME 2 to track, in addition to the data itself, the provenance of how the data came to be.
 With an artifact’s provenance, you can trace back to all previous analyses that were run to produce the artifact, including the input data used at each step.

 So we need to import our demultiplexed raw data into a qiime artifact.
 ```
 qiime tools import \
     --type 'SampleData[PairedEndSequencesWithQuality]' \